 Help GCBSR “Save the Bay”

 The Great Chesapeake Bay Schooner Race (GCBSR) was founded to promote public awareness of the Chesapeake Bay’s maritime heritage and encourage the preservation and improvement of the Chesapeake’s natural resources.
-We accomplish this goal in part by donating the proceeds of the race to the Chesapeake Bay Foundation, an organization working to protect and restore the Chesapeake Bay.
-To date, $172,628 has been donated to support not-for-profit organizations like the Oyster Recovery Partnership, the Elizabeth and James River Projects, Sail Baltimore, and the children’s education programs of the Chesapeake Bay Foundation.
+We accomplish this goal in part by donating the proceeds of the race to organizations like the Chesapeake Bay Foundation (CBF), an organization working to protect and restore the Chesapeake Bay.
+To date, $172,628 has been donated to support the CBF and other not-for-profit organizations like the Oyster Recovery Partnership, the Elizabeth and James River Projects, Sail Baltimore, and the children’s education programs of the Chesapeake Bay Foundation.

 Founded in 1967, the Chesapeake Bay Foundation (CBF) is the largest independent conservation organization dedicated solely to saving the Bay.
 Serving as a watchdog, CBF fights for effective, science-based solutions to the pollution degrading the Chesapeake Bay and its rivers and streams.
 Their motto, “Save the Bay,” is a regional rallying cry for pollution reduction throughout the Chesapeake’s six-state, 64,000-square-mile watershed, which is home to more than 17 million people and 3,000 species of plants and animals.